Winter Sale : £25,000 Discount on Buy-to-Let Properties | Valid Until 31st January 2025

 One of the key things to look for is a property that has well-sized bedrooms and plenty of shared living areas, like a large kitchen or lounge.
 Tenants, especially young professionals, don’t just want a room to sleep in—they want a space where they can relax and feel at home.

 It’s also worth considering extras like private parking, which can be a big selling point in areas where parking is limited.
-Before committing, always double-check whether the property falls under Article 4, as t
+Before committing, always double-check whether the property falls under Article 4.

 Setting Realistic ROI Expectations